12urenloop/Loxsi/README.md

 # Setup

-Make sure you have docker and docker compose
+Make sure you have docker, docker compose & uv

 ## Configure